-The highly anticipated Art of Recycling competition is back for its third edition in Abu Dhabi and with submissions open in mid-February now is the time to start brainstorming and get creative!
+The highly anticipated Art of Recycling competition is back for its third edition in Abu Dhabi and with submissions open on 22 February now is the time to start brainstorming and get creative!

 This year’s event promises to be bigger, bolder, and more inspiring than ever.
 And now that the schools have returned from winter break, it is the ideal time for students to start collecting their recyclable material and visualise their masterpieces.